Shopping for any type of new bike is no easy task.

 - Origin : California

-In a way, Specialized mountain bikes kicked off the mountain biking craze of the 1970s with its Stumpjumper bike and has since grown into one of the sport’s most recognizable brands.
+In a way, Specialized mountain bikes kicked off the mountain biking craze of the 1970s with its Stumpjumper bike and have since grown into one of the sport’s most recognizable brands.
 Specialized founder and owner Mike Sinyard is actually referred to as one of the founding fathers of mountain biking.

 Specialized sells all sorts of bikes, but its mountain biking lineup, which covers a range from cross country rides to BMX competitions, is its bread and butter.